mgagliardo/encode-solidity-expert/Homework-04/README.md

 The Yellow Paper mentions an EVM opcode EXTCODECOPY which copies an account's code to memory, so one usecase for `EXTCODECOPY` is to access the code of a contract from another contract.

 The following example provides library code to access the code of another contract and load it into a bytes variable.
-This is not possible at all with "plain Solidity" and the idea is that assembly libraries will be used to enhance the language in such ways.

-The following example provides library code to access the code of another contract and load it into a bytes variable.
-This is possible with “plain Solidity” too, by using <address>.code.
-But the point here is that reusable assembly libraries can enhance the Solidity language without a compiler change.
+This is possible with “plain Solidity” too, by using `address.code`, but the point here is that reusable assembly libraries can enhance the Solidity language without a compiler change.

 ```
 library GetCode {